innotrade/enapso-graphdb-admin/README.md

 ]
 ```

-## List all contexts used in a given repository
+## List all Contexts (Name Graphs) used in a given Repository

-all content detail of repository
+List all named graphs inside a given repository:

 ```javascript
 graphDBEndpoint
   .getContexts()